 If either of the partners is residing under another sub-registrar’s jurisdiction, a copy of the notice has to be sent to him as well.
 If there is no objection to the marriage within this period of 30 days, the marriage is then registered.

 - Application form signed by both the husband and the wife.
-The forms can be downloaded online for Delhi under Hindu Marriage Act and under Special Marriage Act.
+The forms can be downloaded online for Delhi under Hindu Marriage Act and under the Special Marriage Act.

 - Proof of address of both partners such as Aadhar card, passport or driving licence